lxender/challenge/README.md

 You have two options to run this project.
 Docker is highly recommended.

+When the project is up and running, the frontend is available at http://localhost:5000/

 ### Docker
 If you have [Docker installed](https://docs.docker.com/engine/install/), you can run this project using the cli command `docker compose up` in the root directory.